John Stewart, 4th Earl of Atholl: Biography

 Stewart was the son of John Stewart, 3rd Earl of Atholl and Grizel Rattray.

 He supported the government of the queen dowager Mary of Guise.
 He wrote to her on 10 June 1554 describing a skirmish in which his cousin George Drummond of Ledcrieff was killed by the lairds of Ardblair, Drumlochie, and Gormok, his followers.
 Lord Ruthven, sheriff of Perth, and Lord Drummond had searched for these lairds in vain but arrested six innocent poor men, who also depended on him.
 He hoped she could arrange a fair trial for them in Edinburgh or Perth, especially because Lord Ruthven favoured the Drummonds.
 He was coming to see her, but had fallen ill and wrote from Tullibardine.
 Subsequently, Patrick Blair of Ardblair was found, tried, and beheaded for the murder.

 In 1560 he was one of the three nobles who voted in Parliament against the Reformation and the confession of faith, and declared their adherence to Roman Catholicism.
-Subsequently, however, he joined the league against Huntly, whom with Murray and Morton he defeated at Corrichie in October 1562, and he supported the projected marriage of Elizabeth with Arran.
+Subsequently, however, he joined the league against the Earl of Huntly, whom with Murray and Morton he defeated at Corrichie in October 1562, and he supported the projected marriage of Elizabeth I with Arran.

 On the arrival of Mary, Queen of Scots, from France in 1561 he was appointed one of the twelve privy councillors, and on account of his religion obtained a greater share the queen's favour than either Murray or Maitland.
+He hosted Queen Mary at a hunt in his lands in August 1564 with "great entertainment of banqueting with all kinds of delicates that could be gotten".
+Mary stayed at a refurbished lodge or encampment called the "Lunkartis" in Glen Tilt.

-He was one of the principal supporters of the marriage with Lord Darnley, became the leader of the Roman Catholic nobles, and with Knox obtained the chief power in the government, successfully protecting Mary and Darnley from Murray's attempts to regain his ascendancy by force of arms.
+Atholl was one of the principal supporters of the marriage with Lord Darnley, became the leader of the Roman Catholic nobles, and with John Knox obtained the chief power in the government, successfully protecting Mary and Darnley from Murray's attempts to regain his ascendancy by force of arms.
 According to Knox he openly attended mass in the queen's chapel, and was especially trusted by Mary in her project of reinstating Roman Catholicism.
 The fortress of Tantallon was placed in his keeping, and in 1565 he was made lieutenant of the north of Scotland.
 He was described the same year by the French ambassador as "très grand catholique hardi et vaillant et remuant, comme l'on dict, mais de nul".